How To Secure Your Devices Against Evil Twin Attacks

 3. A fake captive portal is created

 After setting up the evil twin network, the hackers will create a phony portal page.
-A captive portal page is the website that automatically opens once you connect to the Wi-Fi, asking you to enter information to access and use the network.
+A captive portal page is a website that automatically opens once you connect to the Wi-Fi, asking you to enter information to access and use the network.
 If you fill out the fake page, you’ve just given the hacker the info they need to complete their attack.

 4. The network is made accessible